abhineet123/MTF/Config/ReadMe.md

 		Description:
 			id of the frame after which the tracking actually starts; can be used to start tracking in the middle of the sequence but still initialize in the first frame;
 			only matters if it is greater than init_frame_id;
-			only works with trackers that have setRegion function implemented (none of the third party trackers currently) Possible Values:
+			only works with trackers that have setRegion function implemented (none of the third party trackers currently do); also the ground truth must be available at least up to the starting frame;
+		Possible Values:
 			should be between 0 and no_of_frames-1

+	 Parameter:	'end_frame_id'
+		Description:
+			id of the frame at which tracking is terminated Possible Values:
+			should be greater than init_frame_id and start_frame_id and less than no_of_frames;

 	 Parameter:	'read_obj_from_file'
 		Description: